 Potatoes have been a staple in households since, probably the beginning of time.
 There are so many ways to cook and serve them but on the pellet smoker is my favorite way.
 It takes just a few minutes of prep before you are serving a steaming, golden, crispy side to your meal.

 Step 1: Set the Traeger temperature to 250.
 Rub the oil all over the potatoes.
 I generally drizzle the oil on in a large bowl or aluminum pan and then rub them down.

 Step 2: Season with salt and pepper.
 Again, you want all the potato skins coated for crispy skin.
 The skin will have most of the smoke flavor as well.

-Step 3: Set the Traeger temperature to 250 for about 3 hours.
-We cook them in an aluminum foil pan right in the smoker on the grill grate like in this photo (with the lid closed).
+Step 3: Cook on the Traeger grill for about 3 hours.
+We cook them in an aluminum foil pan right in the smoker on the grill grates like in this photo (with the lid closed).
 The internal temperature of the potatoes on an instant-read thermometer needs to reach 205.